hsientzucheng/CP-360-Weakly-Supervised-Saliency/README.md

-# A PyTorch Implementation of GGNN
+# Implementation of "Cube Padding for Weakly-Supervised Saliency Prediction in 360° Videos"

 ## Requirements
 - python==2.7